-“I’ve Got Something to Say” – The Lemlich Awards – will celebrate six amazing women who qualify as unsung heroines for their lifelong commitment to social activism.
+“I’ve Got Something to Say” – The Lemlich Awards – will celebrate five amazing women (bios below) who qualify as unsung heroines for their lifelong commitment to social activism.
 An award for giving, with a poem and a rose for the swag, the recipients are sometimes surprised there is such an honor.
 The event will begin with a reception at 6:30 pm and the program will begin at 7:15 pm.

 The Lemlich Awards honor women who have been working for the larger good their entire lives, in the tradition of those who sparked so many reforms in the aftermath of the Triangle Shirtwaist Factory Fire over one hundred years ago.

 We honor—in the words of the poet Marge Piercy—people who: